arcan1s/ahriman/docs/architecture.rst

 ``ahriman.application`` package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This package contains application (aka executable) related classes and everything for it.
-It also contains package called ``ahriman.application.handlers`` in which all available subcommands are described as separated classes derived from base ``ahriman.application.handlers.Handler`` class.
+It also contains package called ``ahriman.application.handlers`` in which all available subcommands are described as separated classes derived from the base ``ahriman.application.handlers.Handler`` class.

 ``ahriman.application.application.Application`` (god class) is used for any interaction from parsers with repository.
 It is divided into multiple traits by functions (package related and repository related) in the same package.

+``ahriman.application.application.workers`` package contains specific wrappers for local and remote build processes.

 ``ahriman.application.ahriman`` contains only command line parses and executes specified ``Handler`` on success, ``ahriman.application.lock.Lock`` is additional class which provides file-based lock and also performs some common checks.